Grand Hyatt Nashville A Sleek Hotel to Jazz Up the Nashville Skyline

 Grand Hyatt Nashville features a three-meal restaurant designed to be a dining destination, plus a specialty restaurant on the corner of Broadway Street and the boardwalk to draw in pedestrians walking along the park.
 Other attractions include a pool deck that caps the limestone hotel podium and a tower rooftop terrace with electrifying views of Nashville – an Instagrammable scene for a city that has become a popular destination for events and celebrations, such as bachelor and bachelorette parties.

 The Design Impact

-When it debuts in the fall of 2020, Grand Hyatt Nashville will be the second-largest conference hotel in the city, reinvigorating the western edge of downtown Nashville.
+Grand Hyatt Nashville became the second-largest conference hotel in the city when it debuted in the fall of 2020, reinvigorating the western edge of downtown Nashville.
 The Nashville Yards development that houses the hotel will be anchored by an Amazon office and residential hub and will also encompass an entertainment district with music venues and other amenities.

 The hotel’s dining scene is already generating anticipation.
 Grand Hyatt Nashville’s signature restaurant will be helmed by James Beard Award-winning chef Sean Brock.

 - 24 stories and three underground levels

 - 65,000 square feet (6,039 square meters) of event space